Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 140 trips per day across all routes, translating to approximately four weekly trips per individual stop.
+Service frequency averages 140 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport